 - (a) Building Stepback.
 Sites and buildings shall comply with the Building Stepback Standards as designated in the figures below.
 Required stepbacks shall begin on the fourth floor for either a flat roof or a pitched roof as shown below.
-The fourth story shall be either a stepback of 10 feet or the eave line of a pitched roof should start at this level within a 41 foot height as shown below. - (b) Building Stepback for Large Lots. - a.
+The fourth story shall be either a stepback of a minimum of 10 feet at a parapet height no greater than 41 feet or the eave line of a pitched roof should start at a height no greater than 39 feet as shown below. - (b) Building Stepback for Large Lots. - a.
 To encourage architectural creativity and variety on Large Lots, an average stepback of 10 feet may be used.
 But in no instance may a stepback be less five feet without the consent of the P&Z Commission, which may grant exception for important design features, such as a tower on the corner or other such architectural conditions. - b.
 On Large Lots, where a principal building not located on a Street Frontage is permitted to be greater than 54 feet, the building shall provide a stepback of at least 10'-0" from the façade.